Monday, October 14, 2024

 A GUIDE FOR BRAD AND ANGELINA AND SEAN (From 2008)

 A motto of Smithville, 45 miles east of Austin just off Texas 71, was “the best kept secret in Texas.”
 And then my big mouth and I moved there in 2007 and that slogan became as fitting as calling Lockhart “Vegan’s Paradise.”
 All I lack is a button that says “Ask me about Smithville.”
 I traded Austin, that trendy, starbuzzing “Riviera on the Range,” for the simple life of small-town Texas.
-And tree of life -then cinematic giant Terrence Malick (“Thin Red Line,” “Days of Heaven”) came to my street to make “Tree of Life” with Brad Pitt and Sean Penn.
+And then cinematic giant Terrence Malick (“Thin Red Line,” “Days of Heaven”) came to my street to make “Tree of Life” with Brad Pitt and Sean Penn.
 With Brad, you get Angelina, and with a new baby on the way, you get international media attention.
 With all these Hollywoodians walking around, I’m wondering when Pangaea is going to open a Smithville location.

 Because it’s near Austin, Houston, San Antonio and Bryan/College Station, Smithville (pop.
 3,901) is tagged “Heart of the Megalopolis,” but never has it been so “mega” as it will be for the next three months of filming.
 “Hope Floats,” which filmed here in 1998, is looking like a warmup act.